williamdemeo/math321-fall2016/README.md

 10%. **Homework submitted after then end of class on the due date will not be accepted or graded.**

-At least one (possibly more) of the lowest or missed homework scores will be dropped and not counted toward the final course grade.
+The lowest (or missed) homework score will be dropped and not counted toward the final course grade.
-*The 6 best homework scores will count toward the final grade.*
+*The 5 best homework scores will count.*

 Descriptions of each homework assignment will be available in the homework directory of this repository.
 Homework is due in class